ssyrota/university/InformationSecurity(mag1)/hash_function.typ

 === XOR
 Usage justification: it's better randomizes encryption, since it output is 0/1 50%

-= Merkle–Damgård construction
-/ Def: a method of building collision-resistant cryptographic hash functions from collision-resistant one-way compression functions.
-Sequential compression of blocks(like blockchain) if end is not full length, add padding.

-It's possible to process as a tree - therefore scales infinitely (called merkle tree).

 == Blockchain
 Sequential growing data structure, intended to provide complete data integrity.